Shrutikunapuli/Shrutikunapuli/README.md

 **About Me**

 I'm a Graduate student at the Northeastern University majoring in Data Science.
 With 3 years of experience as in solving real-world business problems across different Domains using my technical and statistical knowledge.
 Experienced in handling end to end data pipelines by enabling automation and neutralizing bottlenecks.
+I worked on projects ranging from pharmaceutical, Construction, retail, manufacturing and Stock market Forecasting.

-Furthermore, I completed courses such as Machine Learning Certification by Stanford University and Deep Learning Specialization by Andrew Ng.
-Later, I began to work on projects ranging from pharmaceutical, agricultural, retail, manufacturing and automobile industries.
+I have completed courses such as Machine Learning Certification by Stanford University and Deep Learning Specialization by Andrew Ng
 ##

 **My Skills**